 “My sheep recognize My voice.
 I know them, and they follow Me.
 I give them real and eternal life.
 They are protected from the Destroyer for good.
 No one can steal them from out of My hand.”
 (Verses 27,28– from The Message, 2001)

+So how can we battle against those other voices?
 In the Counseling Room we often refer to Isaiah 30:15-22 to help distinguish between God’s voice and the other voices.
-I love the dynamic way the passage establishes the importance of staying close to God.
-It begins with what I refer to as “God’s Rx” for growing through the challenges of life:
+It begins with what I like to refer to as “God’s Rx”* for growing through the challenges of life:

 However, as I continued to read the passage I had to laugh at the painful truth of what follows: